dendibakh/perf-book/chapters/7-Overview-Of-Performance-Analysis-Tools/7-6 Windows ETW.md

 ### What you can do with it: {.unlisted .unnumbered}

 - Look at CPU hotspots with a configurable CPU sampling rate from 125 microseconds up to 10 seconds.
 Default is 1 millisecond which costs approximately 5-10% runtime overhead.
-- Who blocks a certain thread and for how long (e.g. late event signals, unnecessary thread sleeps, etc).
+- Who blocks a certain thread and for how long (e.g., late event signals, unnecessary thread sleeps, etc).
 - Examine how fast a disk serves read/write requests and who initiates that work.
 - Check file access performance and patterns (includes cached read/writes which lead to no disk IO).
 - Trace the TCP/IP stack how packets flow between network interfaces and computers.